the-au-forml-lab/SERPL2019/index.md

 ## What

-SERPL is the Southeast Regional Programming Languages Seminar and seeks to bring together researchers in the design, analysis, and application of programming languages to build new collaborations among students and researchers in the southeast United States.
-SERPL's program consists of a full day of research talks from student researchers at the undergraduate and graduate level, and is a venue for students to get feedback on their work before submission to a major conference.
+SERPL is the Southeast Regional Programming Languages Seminar and seeks to bring together researchers in the design, analysis, and application of programming languages to build new collaborations among students and researchers in the Southeastern United States.
+  SERPL's program consists of a full day of research talks from student researchers at the undergraduate and graduate level.
+Furthermore, SERPL is a venue for students to get feedback on their work before submission to a major conference.

   We are extremely excited to announce that the keynote speaker is: